Markus Steele

 Markus Steele (born July 24, 1979) is an American former professional football player who was a linebacker for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the USC Trojans.

 Early life

 Steele attended the now defunct St. Peter Chanel High School, where he lettered in football and basketball.
 He played only two years of football and missed most of his junior season with a broken ankle.
-As a senior, he played running back and middle linebacker, scoring 17 touchdowns in just 6 games, because he was suspended for poor grades.
+As a senior, he played running back and middle linebacker, scoring 17 touchdowns in just 6 games.
+Prior to their closing he was nominated to St. Peter Chanel's Hall of fame and his jersey was retired.